Watts-College/crj-507-spring-2025/index.md

 ### Discussion

-Online discussion boards are design for students to engage with the material together.
+Online discussion boards are designed for students to engage with the material together.
 The purpose of online discussion sessions is threefold: (1) the online discussion sessions allow students to interact with their peers and share ideas and interpretations of the assigned material, (2) such peer-to-peer discussion online helps build professional relationships with potential future colleagues in the field, and (3) the discussions permit the instructor to assess student engagement with the assigned material.

 The online discussions are explicitly intended to meet the objectives stated above.
 They are not intended as another form of readings or tutorial where the instructor provides commentary and students simply react.
 Rather, the discussions are a chance for peer-to-peer interaction and proactive engagement by each individual student.